Alonso-del-Arte/collatz-tree-mapper/README.md

 To make this manageable, I've decided to limit the calculations to 32-bit integers.
 Even so, trying to scan everything in advance could be quite time-consuming.
 [FINISH WRITING]

+I started this project in Scala 2 with Java 8.
+I forgot about this project for almost four years.
+In the interim, I upgraded to Java 21, and found that the Scala 2 REPL could no longer function.
+So I had to upgrade to Scala 3.
+But as I intend to resume work in IntelliJ IDEA, I'll probably continue with Scala 2 and Java 8 for the project.